smhendrickson/draft-hendrickson-privacypass-public-metadata-issuance/draft-hendrickson-privacypass-public-metadata-issuance.md

 The following terms are used throughout this document.

-- Public Metadata: Arbitrary length metadata that can be viewed by the Client, Attester, Issuer, and Origin.
-After signing metadata is bound to Tokens issued by the Issuer and therefore cannot be changed.
-In literature this may also be referred to as 'partial blinding'.
-We will refer to it as public metadata throughout this draft.
+- Public Metadata: Information that can be viewed by the Client, Attester, Issuer, and Origin, and cryptographically bound to a token.

 # Issuance Protocol for Publicly Verifiable Tokens {#public-flow}